Hinduism in Southeast Asia: Modern era

 The resurgence of Hinduism in Indonesia is occurring in all parts of the country.
 In the early 1970s, the Toraja people of Sulawesi were the first to be identified under the umbrella of 'Hinduism', followed by the Karo Batak of Sumatra in 1977 and the Ngaju Dayak of Kalimantan in 1980.
 In an unpublished report in 1999, the National Indonesian Bureau of Statistics admitted that around 100,000 people had officially converted or 'reconverted' from Islam to Hinduism over the previous two decades.

 The Ministry of Religious Affairs, as of 2007, estimated there were at least 10 million Hindus in Indonesia.

 The growth of Hinduism has been driven also by the famous Javanese prophecies of Sabdapalon and Jayabaya.
 Many recent converts to Hinduism had been members of the families of Sukarno's PNI, and now support Megawati Sukarnoputri.
 This return to the 'religion of Majapahit’ (Hinduism) is a matter of nationalist pride.

 Next to Indonesian Balinese, the Balamon Cham are now the only surviving native (non-Indic) Hindus in Southeast Asia.
 In Vietnam there are roughly 160,000 members of the Cham ethnic minority.
 The majority of them adhere to Islam while some are Hindus.
 After centuries being dominated by Kinh (Vietnamese), today there are some efforts to revive Cham culture.

 Countries

 Hinduism is a minority religion of Southeast Asia with a sizeable population in Indonesia, Malaysia, Singapore and Myanmar.
-Indonesia has the fourth largest Hindu population of the world, majorly in the Bali island.
+Indonesia has the fourth largest Hindu population of the world, mostly residing on the island of Bali.

 Brunei

-Through allegiance to the Majapahit Empire, Hinduism was widely influenced and adopted by the locals.
-Later during the 15th century, Arabs invaded Brunei thereby ending Hindu rule due to forced conversions and mass persecution of the citizens.
+Through allegiance to the Majapahit Empire, Hinduism was influential among the ruling classes and partially adopted by the locals.